markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 enemyHealth = Math.floor(Math.random() * 21) + 40;
 ```

 Okay, now this random logic is getting confusing.
+To understand what's happening, we should start from the inside out.
 Let's break it down:

 1. `Math.random() * 21` will give us a random decimal number between 0 and 20.xx.